 Creating a smoke-free environment at home is essential for maternal and fetal health, as well as reducing second-hand smoke exposure:

-- ask visitors to smoke outside
+- advice people to always smoke outside and ask visitors to smoke outside

-- don’t smoke in the car or let anyone else do so
+- don't smoke in the car or let anyone else do so (illegal if under 18 is present)

 Women and people trying to conceive should join smoking cessation programmes to improve their preconception health.
 Partners and supporters play an important role in this too.